An Easy, Meaningful, Affordable Holiday Gift: Date-Night-In Jar

 - Most of the activities don’t require extra money.
 We don’t have to pay for parking, restaurant bills, or tickets to a show.
 Occasionally, we order something online from the store to go along with our themed date night, but we are mostly able to use what we have at home.

 While we don’t get to regularly enjoy the types of date nights that we used to, we are learning to make the most of our time together.
 I am so thankful for this jar to keep things simple, spontaneous, and special.

-If you would like to make a DIY Date-Night-In Jar, subscribe to Move Mama Move, and you will receive a print-out including directions on how to create your own Date-Night-In Jar.
-Plus 60 creative Date-Night-In Activities, including food-related dates, movie dates, game dates, project dates, and more!
+If you would like to make a DIY Date-Night-In Jar, click here to receive a printout including directions on how to create your own Date-Night-In Jar, plus 60 creative Date-Night-In Activities, including food-related dates, movie dates, game dates, project dates, and more!

 Print out those activities, cut them out, and place them in a jar or any container you have available.
 When it comes to planning your next date, draw an activity from your Date-Night-In Jar, and enjoy your special time together without leaving the house.

 How do you like to spend your time together at home, when you aren’t able to get out of the house?
 Do you have any other date ideas you recommend?
 Subscribe to Move Mama Move here, and receive a printout to make your very own Date-Night-In Jar

 194 thoughts on “An Easy, Meaningful, Affordable Holiday Gift: Date-Night-In Jar”